-COVID-19: Impact on the consulting sector
+COVID-19: The impact on the consulting industry

 Consulting firms

-Shannon M April 16, 2020
+Shannon M Apr 16, 2020

 Impact of Covid-19 on consulting industry

 The Covid-19 pandemic has disrupted the global economy like never before.
-From the travel industry to small businesses, all companies are losing revenue as the days of containment increase.
-It is difficult to say to what extent Covid-19 has had an impact on the consulting industry.
-According to a study by Consultancy.orgthe global consulting industry could lose up to $30 billion in revenues by 2020.
-Since the financial crisis of 2008, the consulting industry has grown exponentially.
+From the travel sector to small businesses, all businesses are losing revenue as the days of lockdown increase.
+It's hard to say how much of an impact Covid-19 has created on the consulting industry.
+According to a study by Consultancy.orgThe global consulting industry could lose up to $30 billion in revenue in 2020.
+Since the 2008 financial crisis, the consulting industry has grown exponentially.
 The value of the consulting market is estimated at $160 billion.
-The coronavirus caused customers to delay projects and cancel future plans.
-This has been a major blow to the consulting industry, as revenues are falling.
-Source Global Research collected data from various consulting firms around the world to understand the impact of this pandemic on the consulting industry.
+The coronavirus has caused customers to delay their projects as well as cancel future plans.
+This has been a major blow to the consulting industry, as revenues are declining.
+Source Global Research has collected data from various consulting firms around the world to understand the impact of this pandemic on the consulting industry.
 The research concluded that Covid-19 could reduce the size of the consulting sector by 19%.
-This translates into a decrease in market value from $160 billion to $130 billion by 2020.
-Global consulting markets, such as the UK (the largest consulting market), have experienced stagnant growth.
-This is due to the UK's exit (Brexit) from the European Union.
-Growth fell to 4% last year, making it the slowest growth since 2012.
+This translates into a decrease in market value from $160 billion to $130 billion in 2020.
+Global consulting markets, such as the United Kingdom (the largest consulting market), have experienced stagnant growth.
+This is due to the United Kingdom's exit (Brexit) from the European Union.
+Growth rose to 4% last year, making it the slowest increase since 2012.
 In addition to the UK, the consulting scene in Europe is also in decline.
-The European market generates €12 billion in revenues from Germany, Austria and Switzerland combined.
+The European market generates €12 billion in revenue from Germany, Austria and Switzerland combined.
 Germany's contribution to the European consulting market in terms of revenue is 85%.
-Making Germany the second largest market after the UK.
+Making Germany the second largest market after the United Kingdom.
 This is due to the fact that the German market has an extensive automotive manufacturing base.
-Like the UK, Germany has been hit by the Covid-19 situation.
-The supply chain and manufacturing industry are likely to see a sharp drop in revenues, and their market is expected to contract more than average.
+Just like Great Britain, Germany has been hit by the Covid-19 situation.
+The supply chain and manufacturing industry are likely to see a sharp decline in their revenues and their market is expected to contract more than average.

-An opportunity for consultants :
+An opportunity for consultants:

-At the same time, this period represents a real opportunity for the consulting industry.
-Companies the world over have found themselves obliged to drastically accelerate their digital transformation in response to this unprecedented situation.
+At the same time, the period represents a real opportunity for consulting.
+Companies around the world have been forced to drastically accelerate their digital transformation to respond to this unprecedented situation.
 They often lack the in-house skills to carry out these digital transformation projects.
-They therefore call on consulting firms accustomed to carrying out this kind of project to help them.
-In addition, the covid-19 crisis has put pressure on human capital.
-This period calls for significant restructuring to absorb the shock.
-HR and restructuring consultancies are in high demand to support management in these reorganizations.
-The e-commerce industry for essential goods is rapidly returning to pre-crisis levels, and even exceeding them.
-Supply chains are under severe pressure to reorganize, requiring resources and skills that only consultants can provide in the short term.
-A whole section of the consulting industry is benefiting from this situation, thanks to the skills and talents they are able to make available immediately to tackle problems that have arisen so suddenly.
-Despite these opportunities benefiting one part of the business, it seems that the consulting industry is still being hit hard by the crisis.
-According to research published by consultancy.orgThe consulting sector could lose $30 billion in revenue worldwide by 2020 (out of $2,000 billion).
+They therefore call on consulting companies used to carry out this kind of project to help them.
+In addition, the Covid-19 crisis has put pressure on human capital.
+The period requires significant restructuring to absorb the shock.
+HR or restructuring consulting firms are experiencing a strong demand to support management with these reorganizations.
+The e-commerce industry for necessities has very quickly returned to pre-crisis levels and even exceeds them.
+Supply chains are under strain, need to reorganize, and require the support of resources and skills that only consultants can provide in the short term.
+There is therefore a whole section of the consulting industry that benefits from this situation thanks to the skills and talents that they are able to make available immediately to deal with problems that have arisen so suddenly.
+Despite these opportunities that benefit part of the company, it seems that the consulting industry is still strongly affected by the crisis.
+According to research published by consultancy.org, the consulting sector could lose $30 billion in revenue globally in 2020 (out of $2000 billion).
 Since the 2008 crisis, the consulting sector had experienced very strong growth.
-But the coronavirus crisis has prompted customers to postpone their projects, and in some cases cancel them.
-This has inevitably led to a fall in sales for consulting firms.
-Source Global Research collected data from numerous consulting firms around the world to understand the impact of this pandemic on the consulting industry.
+But the coronavirus crisis has pushed customers to postpone their projects and in some cases cancel them.
+This necessarily leads to a drop in the turnover of consulting companies.
+Source Global Research has collected data from many consulting firms around the world to understand the impact of this pandemic on the consulting industry.
 The research concluded that the crisis could reduce the size of the sector by 19%.
 The decline in growth varies for different reasons around the world.
-In the UK, for example (the largest market for the consulting sector), growth is currently stagnating.
-This is mainly due to the Brexit, which had already caused the market to contract by 4% last year due to the uncertainties associated with the country's exit from the European Union.
+In the UK, for example (the most important market for the consulting sector), growth is currently stagnating.
+This is mainly due to Brexit, which had already led to a market contraction of 4% last year due to the uncertainties linked to the country's exit from the European Union.
 Outside the UK, the European consulting sector is slowing down overall.
-Management consulting represents combined sales of $12 billion for the Germany, Austria and Switzerland region.
-Germany, Europe's 2nd-largest consulting player, alone accounts for 85% of total sales generated in the European Union (excluding the UK).
+Management consulting represents a combined turnover of $12 billion for the Germany, Austria, Switzerland region.
+Germany, the 2nd largest player in the European Council, alone contributes to 85% of the overall turnover generated in the European Union (excluding the UK).
 This is due to the fact that the German economy has a very powerful automotive industry.
-This industry has been particularly hard hit by the covid-19 crisis.
-We can therefore expect a massive downturn in business in Germany, even more severe than in the other economies of the region.
+However, this industry has been particularly affected by the covid-19 crisis.
+It is therefore to be expected that there will be a massive decline in activity in Germany, even sharper than in the other economies of the region.

 How is the European consulting market trying to recover?